TRAUMA-INFORMED Strategies to Support Student Success in the Classroom

 Specifically Designed for Educators Serving Grades PK-12: General Education Teachers, Special Education Staff, Counselors, Instructional Assistants, Program Specialists, Title I Staff, School Psychologists, and Administrators

-- Highly effective, classroom-tested Trauma-Informed strategies to help you make a real difference with students affected by trauma – whether you are working at school or online
+- Highly effective, classroom-tested Trauma-Informed strategies to help you make a real difference with students affected by trauma

-- How to strengthen attention, self-regulation, working memory, executive function, and other deficits commonly associated with childhood and adolescent trauma
+- How to strengthen attention, self-regulation, working memory, and other executive function deficits commonly associated with childhood and adolescent trauma

 - Ways to optimize Trauma-Sensitive strategies and tailor Trauma-Informed interventions to students’ specific needs for improved instructional, behavioral and academic outcomes